 To configure Heartbeat, you edit the configuration file.
-For rpm and deb,
+The default

 See the Config File Format section of the Beats Platform Reference for more about the structure of the config file.